-This plan outlines the strategies according to MPOWER by WHO; Monitor tobacco use and prevention policies, Protect people from tobacco smoke, Offer help to quit tobacco use, Warn about the dangers of tobacco, Enforce bans on tobacco advertising, promotion and sponsorship and Raise taxes on tobacco.
-It denotes the active involvement of interministries and multi-sectoral in achieving the target: A Smoke Free Generation.
+This plan outlined the strategies according to MPOWER by WHO; Monitor tobacco use and prevention policies, Protect people from tobacco smoke, Offer help to quit tobacco use, Warn about the dangers of tobacco, Enforce bans on tobacco advertising, promotion and sponsorship and Raise taxes on tobacco.
+It denotes the active involvement of inter-ministries and multisectoral in achieving the target: A Smoke Free Generation.